Act Fast to Protect Your Heart

 Healing after a heart attack

-When you return home, our team will continue to support you and help you get back to the activities you enjoy through follow-up visits and our Cardiac Rehabilitation program.
+When you return home, our team will continue to support you and help you get back to the activities you enjoy through follow-up visits and our cardiopulmonary rehabilitation program.
 Your cardiologist and primary care doctor partner with the cardiac rehab team to monitor your progress.
-To learn more about our cardiac rehab services in South Jersey, call us at 1-888-VIRTUA-3.